David E. Cane: Fighting Fascism in Europe. The World War II Letters of an American Veteran of the Spanish Civil War

 David Cane's father, Lawrence Cane, wrote more than 300 letters home while serving in the American Army during World War II.
 In 1995 David discovered them in a box that had remained in the attic for almost 50 years.
 The letters are filled with Lawrence Cane's politically sophisticated observations and eyewitness accounts of some of the most dramatic events in history: segregated military units in an Army that was fighting against racism and oppression, the D-Day landings in Normandy, the liberation of France and Belgium, the Battle of the Bulge, the encounter with the Germans, the early stages of the occupation of Germany, and the horrors of the discovery of the concentration camps.

-David Cane collaborated with two accomplished historians, Prof. Judy Barrett Litoff of Bryant University and Prof. David C. Smith of the University of Maine, to provide detailed annotations and historical background to this collection of letters.
+David Cane collaborated with historians Judy Barrett Litoff and David C. Smith to provide detailed annotations and historical background to this collection of letters.